 Are there flight restrictions near airports?

-Airspace Waivers are needed for operations within 5 nautical miles (5 NM) of certain airports.
+Airspace Waivers are needed for operations based on the airspace around the airport.
 Nightingale Security will assess the airspace surrounding a customer location and submit a request for the waiver to the FAA when needed.

 How does the Nightingale system tie into our current security system?